SleightlyDreadful/Carbon-Copy/README.md

 ![](https://github.com/Dreadrith/Carbon-Copy/blob/main/Documentation/Images/CC%20Multi%20Clone.png)

-To setup multiple clones, enable **Multi-Clone** and enter a unique suffix, then apply.
-You set them up one by one like this, and each clone needs to use a different suffix.
+~~To setup multiple clones, enable **Multi-Clone** and enter a unique suffix, then apply.
+You set them up one by one like this, and each clone needs to use a different suffix.~~ **This is now automatic!** Just run the installer once per clone you'd like to add.

 Each clone has independent menus from one another, and can be configured with different settings.
 They each have their own parameters and memory cost.

 <details>